Decarbonization of financial markets: a mean-field game approach: A mean-field game model of decarbonization

 \subsection{The investors problem}

 We assume that in the market there are two competing investors: a regular and a green investor.
-Suppose that we are given a stochastic discount factor $\xi\in L_+^1 (\mathcal F^0_T)$ with $\mathbb E[\xi]=1$ and let $\mathcal W$ denote the space of admissible values for the terminal wealth of each investor, defined by
+The two investors may have different views on the future evolution of the firm values and emission penalties.
+For example, the green investor may have a different view on the future distribution of the emission cost parameter $\alpha$ because this investor considers future climate risks to be more material.

-We assume in this section that the market is complete, meaning that every terminal wealth value $W\in \mathcal W$ can be replicated by each investor using the available traded instruments.
-The implications of this assumption are discussed on page \pageref{completeness}.
+Each investor holds a large diversified portfolio, where the idiosyncratic risk of individual stocks is fully diversified, so that $\mathcal W$, the space of admissible values for the terminal portfolio of each investor is a subset of $\mathcal F^0_T$, the common noise $\sigma$-field.
+Moreover, we assume that the market is complete, meaning that every terminal wealth value $W\in \mathcal W$ can be replicated by each investor using the available traded instruments.